modex-reloaded/fluent-plugin-bcdb/README.md

 If you want to retry failed requests, specify the appropriate `recoverable_status_codes` parameter.

 To send events with bulk_request, you need to specify bulk_request as true.
 Note that when this parameter is true, Fluentd will always send events as application/x-ndjson.
 Currently, application/x-ndjson is the only supported MIME type for bulk_request.

+> **Note** Examples of configuration and additional test files can be used from **./dev** folder.
+Also read the additional readme.md file locatated in the folder.

 ## Development